 - Students who have completed 72 semester hours (juniors) and rank in the top 7.5% of their class

 - Students who have completed 90 semester hours (seniors) and rank in the top 10% of their class

 - Graduate students who have completed 18 semester hours or the equivalent and rank in the top 10% of their class.

 Students who accept their invitation to join this honorary organization are initiated at an annual ceremony.
 All members receive a personalized certificate and an official Phi Kappa Phi pin at the initiation ceremony.
 Following the ceremony is a reception where initiates can meet fellow Phi Kappa Phi members.

 The Corinthian Chapter of Phi Kappa Phi at UNO was founded on May 19, 1966.
-UNO Chapter 97 received the 2020 Silver Circle of Excellence
+UNO Chapter 97 received the 2021 Platinum Circle of Excellence.

 2021-2022 UNO Chapter Officers: